Cincinesh/tue/docs/headers/mat.md

 Header `<tue/mat.hpp>`
 ===============
-This header provides the `mat` type, type aliases, and some related global math functions.
+This header provides the `mat` type, type aliases, and some related non-member functions.

 Types